joe-siyuan-qiao/DetectoRS/README.md

 # DetectoRS

+## News

+[06/15/2020] We have released the implementation of DetectoRS based on mmdetection-v2 in the branch **mmdetv2**, which allows more detectors to use RFP and SAC.

 ## Introduction

 This repo holds the code for [DetectoRS: Detecting Objects with Recursive Feature Pyramid and Switchable Atrous Convolution](https://arxiv.org/pdf/2006.02334.pdf).